If you haven’t had a chance to look at part 1 yet, I recommend that you have a look at that post first. You can find it here.

 If you want to feel confident in your pricing, let's work together, get in touch and let's chat.

-If you want some help and prefer to do it yourself at your own pace you can have a look at my online courses I’ve created with Catherine Erdly from Future Retail here.
+If you want some help and prefer to do it yourself at your own pace you can have a look at my online courses I’ve created with Catherine Erdly from Resilient Retail Club here.